 Certification with Green Star – Performance lasts three years, with an annual requirement to submit energy and water data.
 The certification cycle therefore allows you to be recognized for improvements over time, which can contribute to an increased star rating.

-We are proud to have collaborated with the Australian Government Department of Environment and Energy and NABERS to develop the Climate Active Carbon Neutral Standard for Buildings.
+We are proud to have collaborated with the Australian Government Department of Industry, Science, Energy and Resources and NABERS to develop the Climate Active Carbon Neutral Standard for Buildings.
 The Climate Active Carbon Neutral Standard for Buildings provides industry a recognised, streamlined and agreed way to certify that a building is carbon neutral in operation.